romyvdhx/miniopdracht-celine/README.md

 # Opdracht 2
 ## Verander deze zin

--   Crazy, Crazy I was crazy ones
+-   Crazy, Crazy Celine was crazy once
-    They locked me in a room
+    We locked her in a room
-    A rubber room, A rubber room with rats
+    A rubber room, A rubber room with us
-    And rats make me crazy
+    And we make Celine crazy

 ## Als je het heb aangepast commit je deze verandering